 "I would define holistic veterinary care as using all diagnostic and treatment modalities that are available and effective."

 Holistic veterinarians also try to treat the whole body rather than focusing on one specific ailment.
 There’s a lot of emphasis on incorporating preventive measures, which can be useful for managing chronic conditions.
+Bear in mind that any veterinarian needs to have graduated from vet school and obtained licensure to practice, regardless of their treatment philosophy.

 How does holistic veterinary care differ from traditional veterinary care?